Additivity of higher rho invariants and nonrigidity of topological manifolds: Preliminaries

 \section{Preliminaries}

-In this section, we briefly recall some standard definitions.
+In this section, we briefly recall some standard definitions of geometric $C^\ast$-algebras.
 We refer the reader to \cite{MR2431253, MR1147350, MR1451759} for more details.

-Let $X$ be a proper metric space.
-That is, every closed ball in $X$ is compact.
+Let $X$ be a proper metric space, i.e., every closed metric ball in $X$ is compact.
 An $X$-module is a separable Hilbert space equipped with a $\ast$-representation of $C_0(X)$, the algebra of all continuous functions on $X$ which vanish at infinity.
 An $X$-module is called nondegenerate if the $\ast$-representation of $C_0(X)$ is nondegenerate.
-An $X$-module is said to be standard if no nonzero function in $C_0(X)$ acts as a compact operator. \begin{definition} Let $H_X$ be a $X$-module and $T$ a bounded linear operator acting on $H_X$. \begin{enumerate}[(i)] \item The propagation of $T$ is defined to be $\sup\{ d(x, y)\mid (x, y)\in \supp(T)\}$, where $\supp(T)$ is the complement (in $X\times X$) of the set of points $(x, y)\in X\times X$ for which there exist $f, g\in C_0(X)$ such that $gTf= 0$ and $f(x)\neq 0$, $g(y) \neq 0$; \item $T$ is said to be locally compact if $fT$ and $Tf$ are compact for all $f\in C_0(X)$; \item $T$ is said to be pseudo-local if $[T, f]$ is compact for all $f\in C_0(X)$. \end{enumerate} \end{definition}
+An $X$-module is said to be standard if no nonzero function in $C_0(X)$ acts as a compact operator. \begin{definition} Let $H_X$ be a $X$-module and $T$ a bounded linear operator acting on $H_X$. \begin{enumerate}[(i)] \item The propagation of $T$ is defined to be the nonnegative real number where $\supp(T)$ is the complement (in $X\times X$) of the set of points $(x, y)\in X\times X$ for which there exist $f, g\in C_0(X)$ such that $gTf= 0$ and $f(x)\neq 0$, $g(y) \neq 0$; \item $T$ is said to be locally compact if $fT$ and $Tf$ are compact for all $f\in C_0(X)$; \item $T$ is said to be pseudo-local if $[T, f]$ is compact for all $f\in C_0(X)$. \end{enumerate} \end{definition}